 - Awareness for all motorists to safely share the road

-Safe operation, increased rider training, and motorist awareness are the focal points of Motorcycle Safety Awareness Month.
-To accomplish this, motorcycle clubs and organizations will be working hand-in-hand with highway safety officials, the Office of Traffic Safety, and the Nevada Department of Public Safety.
+Safe operation, increased rider training, and motorist awareness via public meetings are the focal points of Motorcycle Safety Awareness Month.
+To accomplish this, motorcycle clubs and organizations will be working hand-in-hand with highway safety officials, the Office of Traffic Safety, and the Nevada Department of Transportation.

 At Shook & Stone, our Las Vegas personal injury attorneys have worked with many victims and families who have been affected by preventable motorcycle accidents.
 We have seen just how tremendously these tragedies can affect riders and their loved ones, and we support new efforts to increase awareness about motorcycle safety.